mikebgrep/forkapi/forkapi-docs/docs/clients.md

 2.Run docker compose
 === "No SSL"

-    You are all set for setup without SSL installation you just need to run the docker compose file with the following command in the root of the project.
+    If you use domain names without SSL you must define them in `nginx/forkapi.nginx.conf` file in lines `3` for the FE and line `28` for the BE.

     ``` bash
+    $ sudo chomd +x compose.sh
-    $ docker compose up
+    $ sudo ./compose.sh up
     ```
     This command will install NGINX, ForkAPI and the Fork.Recipes.